 Applications are accepted at any time during the year.
-However, as the process may take up to two months, once you are accepted for sponsorship by your diocese or order, the process should begin as soon as feasible.
-If possible, an approved applicant is also encouraged to visit when the seminary is in session (September through April).
+However, as the process may take up to two months, once a man is accepted for sponsorship by a diocese or order, the process should begin as soon as feasible.
+If possible, an approved applicant is also encouraged to visit when the seminary is in session (September through early May).
 This allows firsthand observation of the seminary program and community life.
 While not officially part of the admissions process, such visits may be useful in terms of personal vocational discernment.